-Employees using these anonymous hotlines or web application will have their report forwarded to the Chair of the Governance and Social Responsibility Committee, and to the Vice President and General Counsel (unless the Vice President and General Counsel is the subject of the report).
+Employees using these anonymous hotlines or web application will have their report forwarded to the Chairman of the Governance and Social Responsibility Committee, and unless they specify otherwise, to the General Counsel.

-Whichever reporting method you use, the complaint should be factual rather than speculative or conclusory and should contain as much specific information as possible to allow for proper assessment.
+Whichever reporting method you use, the complaint should be factual rather than speculative or conclusory, and should contain as much specific information as possible to allow for proper assessment.
 The complaint describing an alleged violation of the Code should be candid and set forth all of the information that you know regarding the allegation or concern including: